openhab/openhab-docs/installation/docker.md

 It is important that the ID number is passed in.
 The ID for the `openhab` user inside the container will not match the ID of the user on your host system and file permissions may be a bit odd (e.g. why does www-data own my openHAB config files?).

-Place this openhab2.service file into `/etc/systemd/system`.
+Place this `openhab.service` file into `/etc/systemd/system`.

-Then run `sudo systemctl enable openhab2.service`.
+Then run `sudo systemctl enable openhab.service`.

-Finally run `sudo systemctl start openhab2.service` to start openHAB running.
+Finally run `sudo systemctl start openhab.service` to start openHAB running.

 ## Explanation of Arguments Passed to Docker